Summer Garden Awards

 SPECIAL AWARDS FOR HOME GARDENS

-This Trophy will be awarded to the Premier Home Garden from classes 1 – 5 To be judged by a separate panel.
+This Award will be issued to the Premier Home Garden from classes 1 – 5 To be judged by a separate panel.

 Special Feature Awards